HKUST-OCTAD-LAB/AirTrafficSim/_sources/start.md.txt

 python -m airtrafficsim
 ```

-If you are running AirTrafficSim for the first time, it will unpack the navigation data which will take few minutes to complete.
+If you are running AirTrafficSim for the first time, it will unpack the navigation data which will take a few minutes to complete.
 After executing the commands, you will see the following output in your console.

 ```{code-block} bash
 Reading NAV data...